Embassy of China, London

 The Embassy of the People's Republic of China in the United Kingdom of Great Britain and Northern Ireland is the diplomatic mission of China in the United Kingdom, located in London.

 Established in 1877 as the Chinese Legation, the London mission was China's first permanent overseas diplomatic mission.
-It has served as the diplomatic mission of the Manchu Qing Empire, the Republic of China, and (since 1972) the People's Republic of China.
+It has served as the diplomatic mission of the Manchu Qing Empire, the Republic of China, and (since 1954) the People's Republic of China.
 It was the location of the Qing Empire's detention of Sun Yat-sen, an important episode in the 1911 Revolution.
-It remains today the focal point for events relating to China held in the United Kingdom, including celebrations in 2012 to commemorate 40 years of diplomatic relations between the UK and the People's Republic of China.
+It remains today the focal point for events relating to China held in the United Kingdom.
+In 2018 the Chinese government purchased Royal Mint Court with plans to develop the site for a new embassy building.
+Chinese government plans for a new embassy were approved in 2026.

-Most applications by UK citizens for visas to China are not handled by the embassy, however, but are instead processed by the China Visa Applications Centre, also located in London.
-There is a constant police presence outside the embassy.

-China also maintains several other buildings in London: an Education Section at 50 Portland Place, a Defence Section at 25 Lyndhurst Road, Hampstead, a Commercial Section at 16 Lancaster Gate, Paddington, a Cultural Section at 11 West Heath Road, Hampstead and a Science & Technology Section at 10 Greville Place, Maida Vale.
-In addition, there are Chinese consulates-general in Manchester, Edinburgh and Belfast.

-The embassy has in recent years been the site of protests against actions of the Chinese government, including protests against the imprisonment of artist Ai Weiwei, and in favour of Tibetan independence.
-There has been a Falun Gong protester sitting opposite the embassy for many years; this is referenced in the novel Saturday by Ian McEwan.